ctranstrum/chuck/README.md

 ![Charlieflex keyboard with rectangle case](images/rectangle-top.jpg)

-An alternate case that uses fewer screws and is a bit more stable when placed on your lap.
+An alternate snap-fit case that uses fewer screws and is a bit more stable if you tend to use the keyboard directly on your lap.

 [ergogen]: https://ergogen.xyz
 [bokeh]: https://lowprokb.ca/products/ambients-silent-choc-switches?variant=51042310062244